Choice Architecture

 Richard Thaler

-Richard Thaler has researched applied decision making for over four decades.3 Thaler’s work has focused on how decisions made by both individuals and institutions alike are influenced by cognitive limitations and biases, refuting the assumption of economic theory that humans always act rationally and selfishly.
-He has identified many influences on behavior such as bounded rationality, social preferences [for fairness], and lack of self-control, to name a few.
-Thaler was awarded the 2017 Nobel Prize for Economics for his contributions regarding nudge theory.
-Specifically, the award was presented on the basis that Thaler’s contributions have bridged economic and psychological analyses of decision making, synthesizing research that has been critical for the expansion of behavioral economics.
+Richard Thaler has researched applied decision-making for over four decades.3 Thaler’s work has focused on how decisions made by both individuals and institutions alike are influenced by cognitive limitations and biases, refuting the assumption of economic theory that humans always act rationally and selfishly.
+He has identified many influences on behavior such as bounded rationality, social preferences, and lack of self-control, to name a few.
+Thaler was awarded the 2017 Nobel Prize for Economics for his contributions to nudge theory.
+Specifically, the award was presented because Thaler’s contributions have bridged economic and psychological decision-making analyses, synthesizing research that has been critical for the expansion of behavioral economics.

 Cass Sunstein

-Supported by the 2017 Nobel Prize for Economics, Nudge theory and choice architecture have had a large influence on behavioral economics research, as well as policy making.2 Advocates of libertarian paternalism have supported choice architecture to nudge consumers toward desirable behaviors such as choosing healthier foods, registering as an organ donor,5 signing up for health care, and even saving for retirement.6
+Supported by the 2017 Nobel Prize for Economics, nudge theory and choice architecture have had a large influence on behavioral economics research, as well as policy making.2 Advocates of libertarian paternalism have supported choice architecture to nudge consumers toward desirable behaviors such as choosing healthier foods, registering as organ donors,5 signing up for health care, and even saving for retirement.6 Choice architecture also plays an important role in guiding prosocial behavior by subtly encouraging people to take actions that benefit others.

-Choice architecture has also been impactful on significant policy making groups: Sunstein was appointed to lead the White House’s Office of Information and Regulatory Affairs and the Behavioural Insights Team was established under the UK’s Cabinet Office.7 Other countries soon followed in forming similar organizations, and international institutions such as the World Bank, the European Union, the Organisation for Economic Co-operation and Development, and UN agencies adopted behavioral insight units.
-Teams at the federal level such as Germany’s office of Federal Chancellor in Policy Planning Unit and the White House’s “Nudge Unit” work directly with implementing agencies to diagnose, design, test, and evaluate interventions informed by choice architecture.
+Choice architecture has also been impactful on significant policy-making groups: Sunstein was appointed to lead the White House’s Office of Information and Regulatory Affairs (OIRA) in 2009, while the Behavioural Insights Team was established under the UK’s Cabinet Office in 2010.7 Other countries soon followed in forming similar organizations with a focus on applying behavior science to improve public policy.
+For instance, international institutions such as the World Bank, the European Union, the Organisation for Economic Co-operation and Development, and UN agencies adopted behavioral insight units in the mid-2010s.
+These developments reflected a growing interest in using behavioral science to inform and improve public policy.
+To this day, teams at the federal level, such as Germany’s office of Federal Chancellor in Policy Planning Unit and the United States Office of Evaluation Sciences (OES), work directly with implementing agencies to diagnose, design, test, and evaluate interventions informed by choice architecture—though the changing political landscape in these respective countries may influence the future direction of these teams.

-Since the implementation of nudges and choice architecture, research by behavioral economics including Sunstein and Thaler has shown that nudges are much more cost-effective than traditional policies in the domains of financial security, education, job training, and health, to name a few.8 The comparative advantages of choice architecture will normally be larger when policy objects are to change daily behaviors of people who are making biased, rushed, and imperfect decisions.
+Since the implementation of nudges and choice architecture, research by behavioral economists, including Sunstein and Thaler, has shown that nudges can be more cost-effective than traditional policies in the domains of financial security, education, job training, and health, to name a few.8 The comparative advantages of choice architecture will normally be larger when policy objects are to change the daily behaviors of people who are making biased, rushed, and imperfect decisions.
 In this context, imperfection is determined by reference to the welfare of said people.
-The researchers acknowledge that nudges often work with other tools such as simplifying procedures, but show that choice architecture can be beneficial nonetheless, regarding both cost and efficacy.
+The researchers acknowledge that nudges often work with other tools, such as simplifying procedures, but show that choice architecture can be beneficial nonetheless, regarding both cost and efficacy.

-While Thaler and colleagues provided the first detailed account of choice architecture and the six associated principles,1 other behavioral scientists divided the “tools” into two categories: (1) those that structure the choice task; and (2) those that describe the choice options.9 The former addresses the issue of what information and options choice architects should present, and the latter focuses on how to present said options.
-When structuring the choice task, choice architects should pay special consideration to the number of alternatives, decision aids such as technology, defaults, choice over time, and how task structure affects the way people consider their options.
+While Thaler and colleagues are credited with providing the first detailed account of choice architecture and outlining the six associated principles,1 other behavioral scientists divided the “tools” into two categories: (1) those that structure the choice task; and (2) those that describe the choice options.9 The former addresses the issue of what information and options choice architects should present, and the latter focuses on how to present said options.
+When structuring the choice task, choice architects should consider the number of alternatives, decision aids such as technology, defaults, choice over time, and how task structure affects how people consider their options.
 As for describing choice options, choice architects should carefully divide options into groups and design the attributes associated with their options.

 Controversies

-By designing options to overcome decision making biases, choice architects may only be able to do so by imposing costs on agency, such as limiting choices.11 Although individuals are free to choose between the choices presented to them, the original design of choices may threaten autonomy.
-Economist and philosopher Luc Bovens claims that choice architecture leaves people with “fragmented selves” as they behave one way under nudges, that they would not otherwise behave.10 The main point of criticisms around the ethics of choice architecture is that, if people become used to being nudged, we may become passive and tolerable of more controlling tactics, similar to a “Big Brother” world.
+While Sunstein’s unfortunate label was largely hyperbolic, criticisms of his ideas have some basis in reality.
+By designing options to overcome decision-making biases, there may be times when choice architects must impose costs on agency, such as limiting choices.11 Although individuals are free to choose between the choices presented to them, the original design of choices may threaten autonomy by outright banning certain options entirely or influencing people to the extent that they act in ways that don’t align with their usual decision-making processes.
+Economist and philosopher Luc Bovens goes so far as to claim that choice architecture leaves people with “fragmented selves” that behave one way under nudges and another without such influences.10 The main point of criticisms around the ethics of choice architecture is that if people become used to being nudged, they may become passive and tolerable of more controlling tactics, similar to a “Big Brother” world.

-Nudging has been labelled by some as a “rationality paradox”, such that it represents an approach that emphasizes bounded rationality without reflecting on its own limits to rationality.12 If individual decision making is limited in rationality, then the policy groups composed of individuals are also limited.
-Although governments possess superior resource bases relative to those of individuals - in terms of knowledge, finances, organization, and authority - and have safeguards in place, at the heart of these organizations are people who are individually limited in their rationality.
-This means that bounded rationality cannot be dismissed on the basis of having more resources, which lends to the question of whether such institutions are in a position to nudge others through policy.
+Nudging has been labelled by some as a “rationality paradox,” such that it represents an approach that emphasizes bounded rationality without reflecting on its own limits to rationality.12 If individual decision-making is limited in rationality, then the policy groups composed of individuals are also limited.
+Although governments possess superior resource bases relative to those of individuals—in terms of knowledge, finances, organization, and authority—and have safeguards in place, at the heart of these organizations are people who are individually limited in their rationality.
+In other words, policymakers themselves can be biased.
+This means that bounded rationality cannot be dismissed based on having more resources, which lends to the question of whether such institutions are in a position to nudge others through policy.

 Case Study